Zilliqa/ZIP/zips/zip-11.md

 The first parameter of the transition is a list of `SsnRewardShare` data type which is basically a pair: `(SSNAddress, SSNRewardForCurrentCyle)`.
-The first element of the pair is the address of the SSN, while the second element is `floor(NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed)`.
-The transition iterates over all the SSNs and computes the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` and assigns reward to each
+The first element of the pair is the address of the SSN, while the second element is the off-chain value computed by the verifier for this SSN:
+`floor(NumberOfDSEpochsInCurrentCycle x 110,000 * VerificationPassed)`.
+The
+transition iterates over all the SSNs and computes the factor `floor(TotalStakeAtSSN / TotalStakeAcrossAllSSNs)` and assigns reward to each